English name: Jagor’s Water Snake (aka: “Bangkok Mud Snake”)

 Danger to humans: Is an aggressive rear-fanged species and will bite when threatened but is not dangerous to humans.

-Interesting facts: References to Jagor’s Water Snake vary widely on its current distribution.
-Some sources state that it is only found in a single location in the Central Plain, others state that it is found broadly in the Central Plain and Southeastern Basin, including Bangkok, and still others state that it is a wide-ranging species that can be found in most of Thailand and beyond.
+Interesting facts: References to the current distribution of Jagor’s Water Snake vary widely.
+Some sources state that it is only found in a single location in Thailand’s Central Plain, others state that it is found broadly in the Central Plain and Southeastern Basin, and still others state that it is a wide-ranging species that can be found in most of Thailand and beyond.
 Why the discrepancy?
 It’s likely due to taxonomic confusion.
 New species are discovered every year in Thailand, and often what was previously thought to a be a single species turns out to be 2, 3, or even 10 or more different species.
 At the same time, different species discovered in different areas sometimes turn out to have been the same species all along.
 As these things get sorted out, different references will update their records at different times (or sometimes even refuse to accept the same explanation), and thus such discrepancies arise.

 A New Thai Enhydris